palmagro/gg2vec/README.md

 ```
 ![png](https://s26.postimg.org/9y3f1ve49/cine_all_links.png)

 A modification on CBOW architecture implementation of Gensim toolkit (https://radimrehurek.com/gensim) (version 0.12.4) is necessary in order to allow the system to work properly.
-The library perform such modification automatically.
+The library performs such modification automatically.
 For further information please contact me.